StevenHuyTran/Wardrobify/README.md

 ## Hats microservice

 This microservice contains a model called Hat which allows users to add an instance of Hat Model with the following attributes: fabric, style name, color, picture, and the location of the hat in the wardrobe.
 The location is a value object that is polled from the Wardrobe API that also polls these attributes: closet name, bin number, bin size, and import href.
+Value Objects are neccessary because they represent a copy of the data represented in the monolith.
+This allows a way for microservices to access that data without manipulating the original data but still make new instances and model objects of that data.

 ## Step-by-step Instructions to run project.